BinomialLLC/basis_universal/README.md

 Compress with the -normal_map flag, which disables a lot of stuff that has interfered with normal maps in the past.
 Also compress with -slower, which creates the highest quality codebooks.

-Use 2 component XY normal maps encoded into the RG channels, where the Z component is computed in the shader after fetching).
+Use 2 component XY normal maps encoded into the RG channels (where the Z component is computed in the shader after fetching).
 Put X in color, and Y in alpha.
 The command line tool and encoder class support the option "-seperate_rg_to_color_alpha" that helps with this.

 ETC1 only devices/API's: Transcode to two ETC1 textures and sample them in a shader.
 You can either use one ETC1 texture that's twice as high, or two separate ETC1 textures.
 The transcoder supports transcoding alpha slices to any color output format using a special flag: `basist::basisu_transcoder::cDecodeFlagsTranscodeAlphaDataToOpaqueFormats`.
 This will look good because each channel gets its own endpoints and selectors.